mtmsujan/sdweb-easy-stablecascade-diffusers/README.md

-# Stable Cascade in stable-diffusion-webui
+# Stable Cascade in stable-diffusion-webui-Forge

-Please have someone remake this extension.

 ## Requirements